 Wychwood Wild Garden is a stunning place hidden in the woodlands of Shipton-Under-Wychwood.
 The Garden dates back to the 1860s and cover 12.5 acres of ponds and woodlands.
-It is owned and cared for by the local community.
 The Garden is a haven for wildlife, in particular ducks and birds.

 We parked on Dog Kennel Lane which is at the rear of Wychwood Wild Garden.
 Follow the stone wall to the end and you find the entrance gate.
 The main pond is huge and has a beautiful willow tree sprawling over the edge.
 The pathways are lined with many other trees and the colours are amazing.
 It’s a really stunning place for a walk.
-I would like to go back again in the Autumn to see the orange and reds of the leaves.
+I will certainly go back again in the Autumn to see the orange and reds of the leaves.

 The second pond is a large round lily pond.
-This is very popular with the ducks and lovely spot to sit and have a picnic.
+This is very popular with the ducks and certainly a lovely spot to sit and have a picnic.

 Between the ponds are channels with little water falls which look so pretty.
 They also provide great amusement for the kids who enjoyed racing leaves along them.
 The channels continue right the way down through the woods.
-It really is beautiful!
+It really is beautiful, especially in Spring!

 In the woods are plenty of branches for building dens and logs to climb on.
 It really is a natural playground.
 My big kids had a great time climbing around and exploring.

 The Garden is open 24/7 and is suitable for pushchairs and dogs on leads.
-It is free of charge to visit.
-Please do not enter allow children or dogs to go in the ponds as this can damage the lining.
+It is also free of charge to visit.
+Most importantly, please do not allow children or dogs to go in the ponds as this can damage the lining.
 It’s a stunning place for a walk and so lovely to explore.
-I highly recommend it for all ages.
+To sum up, I highly recommend it for all ages.

 - Toilets / Disabled Toilet No

 - Pushchair / Wheelchair Friendly Yes